dana-i2cat/mqnaas/extensions/odl/README.md

 Obtain switches of the OpenDaylight network resource
 ----------------------------------------------------

 Once the resource is created, it is possible to call its capabilities.
 As a network resource has subresources, in order to manage them, Root Resource Provider capability should be used.
-To obtain switches as subresources of parent OpenDaylith network resource use this call:
+To obtain switches as subresources of parent OpenDaylight network resource use this call:

   GET http://{MQNaaS_host}:{MQNaaS_port}/mqnaas/IRootResourceAdministration/Network-odl-2/IRootResourceProvider